shawenyao/jekyll-now/_posts/2020-10-20-Voice-Controlled-Raspberry-Pi.md

 ## IFTTT - Connecting to A Voice Assistant

 IFTTT, short for "If This Then That", provides a convenient way to create a hub that connects a variety of services (including voice assistants) where they can interact with each another based on a set of user-defined rules (called applets).
-As of the time of writing, IFTTT allows each user to create up to 3 applets for its free tier.
+At the time of writing, IFTTT allows each user to create up to 3 applets for its free tier.
 As the name implies, every applet follows the "If This Then That" structure:

 <div align="center">
   <img width="50%" height="50%" src="https://shawenyao.github.io/Photos/IFTTT/1.jpg" />